shriram/gradescope-racket/README.md

 For now, you can have only one test suite per file/grading run.
 The suite can, of course, have as many tests as you want.

+Once you've created your test suite, you will probably want to test it locally first.
+This requires Docker.
+See the instructions above.
+If you're skipping local testing, you can move on to deployment.

 ## Naming Tests

 Note that all the `check-*` forms take a *name* for the test.
 (This is